-I perform knee replacements frequently, several times each week and over 200 per year, and my commitment to you is to perform the surgery to the highest possible professional standards using the best available equipment, components, staff, and hospitals.
+I perform knee replacements frequently, several times each week, and my commitment to you is to perform the surgery to the highest possible professional standards using the best available equipment, components, staff, and hospitals.
 If you have any problems or concerns at any stage please let me know so we can work together to achieve the best possible outcome.

 Knee replacement is a commonly performed operation for severe knee symptoms usually caused by osteoarthritis.

 Osteoarthritis is a gradual process in which the surfaces of the knee become damaged and wear away.
 The bones on either side of the knee joint are usually covered with a hard, smooth layer of cartilage that protects it and allows the surfaces to glide smoothly over each other.
 This surface can be damaged by injury or general wear and tear.
 When the process becomes advanced the underlying bone is uncovered.
 This causes pain, swelling and stiffness because the surface is no longer smooth and the nerve endings in the bone are exposed.

 Osteoarthritis of the knee is a very common condition.
 It can occur in young people following injuries, but most commonly occurs in older people.
 Factors that cause osteoarthritis include previous knee injury, obesity, and a family history of osteoarthritis.

 Knee replacement should be considered a last resort for the treatment of knee osteoarthritis.
 When deciding whether to have a knee replacement it is important for you to balance the severity of the current symptoms against the risks and expected outcomes from having surgery.
 Most people who have knee replacements are very happy, however, it is a big operation and the results can be variable.

 For further information regarding arthritis refer to the Arthritis Australia website https://arthritisaustralia.com.au/what-is-arthritis/